ahryncyszyn/Quarto/README.md

 ### Advanced Mode
 ❗ User can choose to turn on the advanced Quarto ruleset by toggling on\off the "advanced mode" button in the main menu.
 This ruleset makes the game also account for squares with common attributes.
 ### Easy Bot
 The user can play against an easy difficulty bot.
 The bot is internally called RandomBot because it chooses its moves at random.
 It shouldn't be hard to outplay it!
+Player chooses the bot's first piece.
 ### Hard Bot
 The user can play against a high difficulty bot implemented with an algorithm that makes it evaluate its best moves.
+Player chooses the bot's first piece.
 ### Instructions
 The user can choose to display a set of instruction if they're not sure how Quarto works.
 ## Unimplemented features